Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 # Normalizer and serializer component

-These components are another approach for normalization (transform an object from/to standard classes or array) and serialization (object to / from strings).
+These components are another approach for normalization (transform an object from standard classes or array) and serialization (object to strings).

-We wanted to get a simple serializer, without many librairy magical integrations like Doctrine, so be it !
+We wanted to get a simple serializer, without magical many librairy integrations like Doctrine, so be it !

 This component is based on a simple assertion : an object normalization should be designed into the object itself, programmatically, not with a pseudo language into comments, or within a fat configuration file.
 Just like `__toString()` method.